 "Wait!"
 Mario cried.
 "So you put me through this Ghost Portraf… Portif… whatever to turn me into a painting?"

 "Of course," said King Boo heartily.
 "Another genius invention from the mad-cap scientist.
 It seems that mortals do have their uses.
 Farewell, my old foe!"

-King Boo left the Secret Altar along with the Ghost Painter and Mario heard the magical thorny barrier being erected again.
+King Boo left the Secret Altar along with the painter and Mario heard the magical thorny barrier being erected again.
 He sighed and leaned back on the wall.
 Something moved.
 It was behind the velvety curtain that Mario thought was just the canvas.
 He pulled it apart and gasped in shock when he saw what loomed above him.

 "A Bowser suit…" he breathed.
 "What in the world has King Boo got a Bowser suit for?"

 Mario had no way knowing the precise details of the villain's plan; he only knew though that this was to be King Boo's choice weapon against his brother.
-And a little Hoover wasn't able to do much against that.
+And a little hoover wasn't able to do much against that.
 No doubt it was powered up with all sorts of fancy Boo trickery.
 Just what was the extent of his hatred against the pair of brothers?